FrancescoDiSalesGithub/SimpleVirusWriting/README.md

 - hide message in a picture
 - getting account informations in the shadow file
 - insert banned sites in hosts file
+- removing an entry in the hosts file
 - removing linux
 - simple removing file